-Freeland didn’t lay back and enjoy his success.
+Freeland didn't lay back and enjoy his success.
 Instead, he continued producing by taking on a Friday night show that lasted two years airing on London's Kiss 100 FM.
-In 2008, he chipped in his song “KIN” for the charity album Songs of Survival.
+In 2008, Freeland chipped in his song "KIN" for the charity album Songs of Survival.
 He did a remix of his album Cope, releasing it through Marine Parade, his label.
 The remix was quite a group effort with over 20 producers.
-Every song featured on the double album is an eclectic spectrum of electronic sounds and categories.
+Every song featured on the double album is a diverse spectrum of electronic sounds and categories.
 Evil Nine, High Rankin, TC, Siriusmo, AC Slater, Gui Boratto, Marc Romboy, and Joker were a few of the producers participating in the production.

 Freeland sustained his windfall with remixes and delivered the single “How To Fake Your Own Life.”
 He also conceived numerous tracks exclusively for the video game Juiced 2: Hot Import Nights.
 Other songs by Freeland were picked up and added to other video games, too.